 Dr. Hodgkins co-edited George Herbert: The Digital Temple, and has received a three-year NEH Scholarly Editions Grant to co-edit a born-digital edition of The Complete Works of George Herbert.

-The University Libraries also will work with Dr. Hodgkins to update, expand and diversify the web presence of the George Herbert Society.
+The University Libraries also works with Dr. Hodgkins to update, expand and diversify the web presence of the George Herbert Society.

 Dr. Bruce Kirchoff, Biology

-Over the past two years Dr. Kirchoff's M.S. student, Rebecca Dellinger-Johnson, has developed an online, visual identification guide to the Oaks of the Southeastern United States.
+Dr. Kirchoff's M.S. student, Rebecca Dellinger-Johnson, developed an online, visual identification guide to the Oaks of the Southeastern United States.
 This is the first online visual guide of its kind anywhere in the world.
 Her work won The Graduate School's 2015 Award for Innovative Use of Technology in a Thesis/Master's Production or Dissertation, and the USDA plants.usda.gov team has offered to feature the key on its website.
-A pilot version of the key is currently hosted on the Department of Biology's web space.
+A pilot version of the key was hosted on the Department of Biology's web space.

-The University Libraries will give the key a permanent home at UNCG and provide functionality and design updates to the tool.
+The University Libraries gave the key a permanent home at UNCG and provided functionality and design updates to the tool.
 Dr. Kirchoff and the University Libraries will also provide for the continued improvement of the key while giving it the maximum possible exposure on plants.usda.org.

 Sheryl Oring, Art

-The University Libraries will work with Professor Oring to create a searchable web-based archive of her on-going public art project entitled I Wish to Say, consisting of dictated postcards to the U.S. President and including more than 2,000 postcards and supplemental photographs created during performances held in dozens of states over several years.
+The University Libraries worked closely with Professor Oring to create a searchable web-based archive of her on-going public art project entitled I Wish to Say, consisting of dictated postcards to the U.S. President and including more than 2,000 postcards and supplemental photographs created during performances held in dozens of states over several years.